Penguin Eggs: Music

 Penguin Eggs is a work of the English folk revival, and consists largely of traditional songs, English, Irish and Scottish, and one Irish instrumental, "Planxty Davis".
 The instrumentation is entirely acoustic and dominated by Jones' acoustic guitar.
 The singer's virtuoso acoustic guitar playing on the album is elegant, brawny and lyrical.
 As with Jones' previous work, an integral aspect to his intricate playing style is the recurring percussive sound achieved by striking downwards using the middle or ring fingers on his right hand onto damped bass strings near or above the guitar bridge, a technique similar to the 'frailing' of a banjo.
 His modern guitar arrangements on Penguin Eggs display a contemporary feel, and he makes inventive use of progressive open tunings on the album, including DADGAD, though he generally preferred tunings in C and G.

 Although Jones' guitar work forms the basis on the album, musical support is provided on several tracks by Tony Hall on melodeon and Bridget Danby on recorder.
 Jones himself also plays the fiddle on "Barrack Street".
-According to Bruce Eder of AllMusic, Jones' singing, "some of the most expressive to emerge from the English folk revival," bare a richness that recalls young Martin Carthy but also hints of a roughness that is reminiscent of A.L.
+According to Bruce Eder of AllMusic, Jones' singing, "some of the most expressive to emerge from the English folk revival", bears a richness that recalls young Martin Carthy but also hints of a roughness that is reminiscent of A.L.
 Lloyd and Paul Clayton, while the harmony singing from Danby and Dave Burland recalls several 1960s and 70s British folk rock bands like Fairport Convention and Steeleye Span, though the purely acoustic instrumentation on Penguin Eggs separates the album from those bands.